-You may park in the Hermann Park main parking lot or the old golf course parking lot across the street from the Zoo.
-These free lots are for the use of the entire Hermann Park and Museum District area, as well as the Medical Center.
+You may park in the Hermann Park main parking lot (lot G).
+This free lot is for the use of the entire Hermann Park and Museum District area, as well as the Medical Center.
 Unauthorized vehicles parking in the handicapped spaces or loading zones in front of Gate 8 may be ticketed.
 The Houston Zoo is NOT responsible for paying fines received.

 Immunizations (or Affidavits of Exemption)

-Camp Zoofari is licensed by the Texas Department of State Health Services and requires immunization records/affidavits of exemption for all campers.
-All parents/guardians will be required to acknowledge our policy of providing an immunization record or affidavit of exemption from immunizations at the time of purchase of camp.
+Camp Zoofari requires acknowledgement of immunization records/affidavits of exemption for all campers.
+All parents/guardians will be required to acknowledge our policy of providing an immunization record or affidavit of exemption from immunizations at the time of purchase of camp (if requested).
 You will not be able to advance any further in the check-out process until you click the acknowledgement box.

 No Cell Phone Policy at Camp Zoofari